RICS Home Survey Level 3

 What can I expect from the service?

-We will inspect the property and compile the report.
-We only use the fully licensed version of the The RICS Building Survey, which is widely considered to be the best available.
+Portland Surveys will inspect the property and compile the report.
+We use the licensed RICS Home Survey templates, which are widely considered to be the best available.

 The report methodically covers the key elements of the property, bringing all relevant matters to your attention, including making recommendations for further investigations if needed.
 The report sections are rated using a traffic light system (red, amber, green) so that you can quickly see which issues are critical.